Skip to main content

 Yom Kippur

 Yom Kippur, the Day of Atonement, is one of the holiest days of the Jewish year.
 It is a day of fasting and reflection and forgiveness for wrongdoing and pledging to make changes in our lives.
-In 2024, this great festival is celebrated on 11th October, when the people fast from eating and drinking and focus on their prayer, repentance, and charity.
+In 2025, this great festival is celebrated on the 1st and 2nd of October, when the people fast from eating and drinking and focus on their prayer, repentance, and charity.

 They also abstain from wearing leather and using electrical devices.
 Yom Kippur is a time for introspection and to think about how we can make our lives more meaningful.
 It is a day of reconciliation with God, with ourselves, and with one another.